gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 OpenMM uses SWIG to generate C++ code from strings at the python API level to define custom potentials and integrators, and to modify simulation parameters during simulation.
 OpenMM also upports reading of the matured MD force field parameter file formats of CHARMM, AMBER, and GROMACS.
 This makes it possible to use OpenMM as a testbed for development of creative simulation methods by using simple models that can later be scaled up to production simulations.
 It also makes it possible to create totally new simulation methods that can be used without recompiling OpenMM.

 Sometimes, understanding how to write strings that will correctly interpreted by OpenMM to do what you want can be difficult, so I will present how I do that for this LJ simulator as another example of how to use OpenMM.
-Understanding how to write new functions in OpenMM can be challenging.
 Reading the C++ code is the most sure-fire way to really get an idea of what to do at the python level if it's not clear.

 For example, to accomplish two-dimensional simulations I needed to:
 1. Create a custom velocity verlet langevin integrator (LJ_simulation.py)
 2. Add a new integrator variable that is the Vec3 vector <1,1,0> (LJ_simulation.py)
 3. Multiply all velocities by this new <1,1,0> vector when determining displacement, and later before determining kinetic energy (LJ_simulation.py)
-4. Re-define the instantaneous temperature determination to account for the missing dimension in kinetic energy (reducedstatedatareporter.py)
+4. Re-define the instantaneous temperature to account for the missing dimension in kinetic energy when printing output (reducedstatedatareporter.py)

 But I had not seen a demonstration of how to do steps 1-3 anywhere, so I had to determine what to do by reading how variables are defined in the C++ program openmmapi/include/CustomIntegrator.h in the OpenMM source (not distributed with the conda installation -- [see the github](https://github.com/openmm/openmm)) Step 4 was straightforward because it does not rely on interpreting and compiling a string.

 # Constructing a pair-interaction-specific Lennard-Jones potential in OpenMM.

-A pretty flexible Lennard-Jones model should be able to adopt different interactions strengths between different types of lennard-jones particle.
-We want to be able to freely define how different LJ interaction energies will be formed ($$\epsilon_{ij}$$).
-The user is enable to define this in the "epsilonAR_r" section of the JSON input file.
+A pretty flexible Lennard-Jones model should be able to adopt different interactions strengths between different types of Lennard-Jones particle.
+We want to be able to freely define how different LJ interaction energies will be formed between each $$i^{th}$$ and $$j^{th}$$ atom type, $$\epsilon_{ij}$$).
+The user is able to define this in the "epsilonAR_r" section of the JSON input file.
 We could also freely define how different LJ interaction lengths ($$\sigma_{ij}$$) are formed, but we should stick with something more sane in this case, and apply the standard Lorentz combination rule to determine the $$\sigma_{ij}$$ paramters from each particle's radius described by $$\sigma_i$$.

-Here, the array epsilonAR_r and the list sigmas_r correspond to the first example simulation, which has M=2 particle types:
+Here, the array epsilonAR_r and the list sigmas_r correspond to the first example simulation, which has $$M$$=2 particle types:
 ```python
 # epsilons are in reduced units, kJ/mol in OpenMM (i.e. 1.0 = epsilon, 2.0 = 2epislon)
 epsilonAR_r = np.array([